Community Partnerships and Service Learning

 A wide range of non-profits and community-based agencies partner each year with the College.
 The Office of Community Partnerships assists in maintaining mutually beneficial relationships with on-campus and off-campus individuals and organizations to build the capacity of all communities.

 Incoming first-year students can apply to be a part of the office’s pre-orientation program focused on civic engagement.
 Participants arrive on campus four days before the start of orientation to live and work together in a Yonkers’ community.
-Last year students volunteered with a community garden and youth program.
+In the past, students volunteered with a community garden and youth program.

 Community Engagement Initiative